masoudsol/CityMapApp/README.md

-YelpApp
+CityMapApp
-This App will search restaurnats close to you and provides information, rating and review.
+This App will load a json file of cities and their coordinates.

 Installation
 Clone the repo and open with Xcode 9+

 Features
-- App will start by asking for location permission.
-Granted, it will pull restaurnats based on your location, otherwise it will default to Toronto
+- App will start by loading a list of all cities
-- User is able to search for restaurnts around with a keyword using the serach box
+- User is able to search for cities with a keyword using the serach box
 - Search box appears on the main page under the navigation bar as the user scrolls to the top of the list
-- Sort button on the top right corner will sort the grid in ascending and descending alphabetical order
-- Favourite restaurnts can be spoted throughout the app by a golden star
-- You can mark a restaurant as your favourite by selecting it from the gridview to open detail view and tapping on the star
+- Cities are alphabetically sorted
-- Tapping the favourite button will take you to a list of favourite businuesses
+- Tapping the city button will take you to a map view of the city

-Pods
-PIN image caching library
+Unit Tests
+- Json decoder will test of the json was parsed properly
+- Search filter test will check for different input and output searching on the list of cities

 License
 Copyright © 2019 Mas One.
 All rights reserved.